Emily Calandrelli

-Emily Dawn Calandrelli is an American science communicator, former MIT engineer, and the host and an executive producer of Xploration Outer Space and Emily's Wonder Lab.
+Emily Dawn Calandrelli is an American science communicator, engineer, author, and television presenter.
+She is the host and an executive producer of Xploration Outer Space and previously Emily's Wonder Lab.

 Early life and education

-Emily Calandrelli grew up in Morgantown, West Virginia and attended West Virginia University.
-As a student, she won numerous academic awards.
+Emily Calandrelli grew up in Morgantown, West Virginia and graduated from Morgantown High School.
+As an undergraduate, she attended West Virginia University.
 She became a Truman Scholar which led to her working for one summer in Washington, D.C. for her US Representative Alan Mollohan.
 In 2009, she was named to the USA Today all-academic team, won the Barry M. Goldwater Scholarship, and was voted Ms. Mountaineer.
-She later graduated with a B.S. degree in Mechanical Engineering and Aerospace Engineering in 2010.
+She later graduated with a B.S. in mechanical & aerospace engineering in 2010.

-Subsequently, Calandrelli attended the Massachusetts Institute of Technology (MIT) where she obtained an M.S. degree in Aeronautics and Astronautics as well an M.S. degree in Technology and Policy in 2013.
+Subsequently, Calandrelli attended the Massachusetts Institute of Technology (MIT) where she obtained an M.S. in aeronautics & astronautics as well an M.S. in technology & policy in 2013.
 In 2011, Calandrelli was awarded the René Miller Prize in Systems Engineering.
 As a Harvard NASA Tournament Lab visiting scholar, she assisted organizations in using crowdsourcing to solve technical challenges.